reahl/reahl/reahl-doc/doc/tutorial/jobs.rst

 the `component` option of your `setup.cfg` file:

 .. literalinclude:: ../../reahl/doc/examples/tutorial/jobsbootstrap/setup.cfg
-   :start-after:  "schedule": [
-   :prepend:      "schedule": [
-   :end-before:     }
+   :start-after:  # Register the job:

 A job, such as `Address.clear_added_flags()` should